-The Kashmir sapphire, a rare 55.19 Carat gem previously owned by a member of the Guinness family, was recently auctioned for a whopping $3.9m, making it the largest sapphire ever to be bid on.
+The Kashmir sapphire, a rare 55.19-carat gem previously owned by a member of the Guinness family, was recently auctioned for a whopping $3.9m, making it the largest sapphire ever to be bid on.
 Sapphires, with their remarkable deep blue hue, have long been loved by some of the most famous people in the world, including royals throughout history.
-But you don't have to have blue blood to wear this beautiful blue stone–you too can embrace sapphire jewelry as part of your collection.
+But you don't have to have blue blood to wear this beautiful blue stone–you too can embrace sapphire jewellery as part of your collection.

 Let's delve into the world of sapphires, from antique gems to sapphire engagement rings, and share our best tips for wearing this beautiful stone.

 Sapphire, and its cousin the ruby, is derived from the mineral corundum.
 During the gemstone formation process, which under natural conditions can take thousands or even millions of years, the corundum interacts with other minerals to take on a range of colours.
 Red corundum is known as ruby, and any other shade, including pink, white, yellow and blue, is considered sapphire.

 That's right, although sapphires are widely recognized for their deep blue hue, there are many varieties of this precious stone.
 Not only do they vary in colour, but given that they're naturally occurring, their appearance will slightly vary too.
 A sapphire's uniqueness shouldn't be a drawback, but rather an indication of its authenticity.

 Whether you're getting ready for a Zoom date or the red carpet, sapphires can add some elegant sparkle to your look.
 Not sure where to start?
 Here are a couple of ways to include sapphires in your collection.